sbkocoglu/trans-aio/README.md

 - Improve error handling
 - Machine Translation support for other MT engines.
-- LLM Translation support for others LLMs (including local ones).
+- LLM Translation support for others LLMs (LangChain).
 - Further translation improvement (fuzzy matches where only the numbers are different, etc.)

 ---